What's behind Venezuela's crippling crisis, and why it matters to the U.S.

 To analysts, the current emergency can be attributed to the economic crisis brought on by the fall in crude oil prices — which today are trading at about $46 a barrel — coupled with the gradual undermining of the country's democratic institutions.

-"If oil was still at $100 barrel, we would not be having this conversation," said Arnavat.
+"If oil was still at $100 barrel, we would not be having this conversation," Arnavat said.

 What Maduro has chosen to do with the country's reduced income precipitated the current troubles, according to O'Neil.

-"There has been a conscious choice by the government to use the money it has to pay off international debts and not to pay for food and medicine," she said.
+"There has been a conscious choice by the government to use the money it has to pay off international debts and not to pay for food and medicine," she added.

 How is Maduro hanging onto power?